MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 Index of the position at which the search is to finish.

 *ptr*<br/>
-The C-string for which the member function is to search.
+The C string for which the member function is to search.

 *count*<br/>
 The number of characters, counting forward from the first character, in *ptr*.